Oichkatzelesfrettschen/bcpl-compiler/README.md

 ## Multi‑Architecture Builds

-The original Apple Silicon build experiments have been consolidated into a single workflow.
-Example scripts remain under `scripts/` for reference:
+The original Apple Silicon build experiments have been consolidated into the unified `build.sh` workflow.
+Legacy helper scripts remain in `archive/` for reference.

-- `build_x86_64.sh` and `build_x86_64_safe.sh` – Rosetta based x86_64 builds
-- `verify_builds.sh` – non‑interactive validation of generated binaries

-These scripts demonstrate cross‑compilation setups and size/architecture checks for both ARM64 and x86_64 outputs.

 ## Development Containers